ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 You can easily automate that process by using the [maven cargo plugin](http://cargo.codehaus.org/Maven2+plugin).
 That makes it really easy to  get a simple Jenkins based continuous deployment up and running.

+That's the power of following well proved standars.
+Ninja - and the apps you are building with Ninja - is standing on the shoulder of giants.

 Deployment on Google App Engine
 -------------------------------

 [Google's App Engine] (https://developers.google.com/appengine/) is a great hosting service provided by Google.
 The really cool feature is it scales automatically.
-Deploy and scale - it is really that simple.
+Deploy and never worry about any scaling issues - it is really that simple.

 Of course Ninja is fully compatible to the App Engine.